TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

 </ul>
 </li>
  	<li>In your reflective journal, briefly describe your experiences in the search for a journal article, what worked well, what did not, what key search terms did you use, what databases did you search?</li>
- 	<li>Note that you will be asked some questions related to your search as part of your second assignment.
+ 	<li>Note that you will be asked some questions related to your search as part of your third assignment.
 See Unit 2 Assessment for more details.</li>
 </ul>
 <h3>Learning Activity 2.4: Searching for Books</h3>
 <ul>
  	<li>Go to <a href="http://libguides.twu.ca/library_research/home">TWU library homepage </a> and click "<a href="http://libguides.twu.ca/library_research/books">How to search for books</a>".</li>
  	<li>Begin by selecting one of video tutorials in the section "searching for e-books" such as "<a href="https://vimeo.com/164163119/b24ecb42e6">searching for e-books in the classic catalogue</a>."
 Watch the video tutorial to get an idea of how to search for a topic found in an e-book.</li>
- 	<li>Keeping in mind the topic and specific question(s) you identified in Assignment 1, use the library catalogue to locate a good example of an <strong>e-book.</strong></li>
+ 	<li>Keeping in mind the topic and specific question(s) you identified in Assignment 2, use the library catalog to locate a good example of an <strong>e-book.</strong></li>
- 	<li>In your reflective journal, briefly describe your experiences in the search for a journal article, what worked well, what did not, what key search terms did you use, what databases did you search?</li>
+ 	<li>In your reflective journal, briefly describe your experiences in the search for an e-book, what worked well, what did not, what key search terms did you use, what databases did you search?</li>
- 	<li>Note that you will be asked some questions related to your search as part of your second assignment.
+ 	<li>Note that you will be asked some questions related to your search as part of your third assignment.
 See Unit 2 Assessment for more details.</li>
 </ul>
 <h3>Utilizing Scholarly Literature</h3>
 After you have determined what sources you will be accessing, you need to conduct a search, and then keep track of your literature search strategy and results.
 The simplest way to do this is to use an online reference manager that will help you collect, organize, cite and share your references according to the referencing style you will be using.
 There are several free, online reference managers available such as <a href="https://www.refworks.com/refworks2/help/Welcome.htm">Refworks</a>, <a href="https://www.zotero.org/">Zotero</a>, and <a href="http://endnote.com/">EndNote</a>.
 TWU library has a research guide that describes <a href="http://libguides.twu.ca/EndNote/">how to use EndNote</a>.
 This library guide will help you sign up for an EndNote account and also help you figure out how to use EndNote to download and store your citations in folders and then input citations into Word documents and create reference lists.